YuTingxiLab/SNPdeepimpute/bert_mlm_example/README.md

 The output file will contain genotypes for all samples with masked sites completed.

+The model replaces standard LayerNorm with **RMSNorm** for stability and efficiency.

 ## Chunked inference with global tokens

 When `--chunk_size` is provided, the model splits long SNP sequences into overlapping